onzfonz/comp55/docs/labs/10-Timer.md

 ### Extra Practice

 This extra practice allows you to see how often the timer function is ran depending on your initialization.
-It also familiarize you with how to measure how efficient your current program is or visualize time complexity.
+It also familiarizes you with program efficiency and visualizes time complexity.
 You can also try adding a way of viewing how much has elapsed by adding a start and end timer:
 1.)
 Declare a long start variable to record the starting time of timer 2.)
 Declare a long end variable to record when program finishes running